Learn & Master ACLS/PALS

 1. Question

 You are caring for a 50-year-old female.
-She is 2 days post-op. from a total hip replacement.
+She is two days post-op. from a total hip replacement.
 6L/min by nasal cannula.
-When you enter the patient's room, she appears to be unconscious and you note that her nasal cannula is laying beside her bed.
+When you enter the patient's room, she appears to be unconscious, and you note that her nasal cannula is lying beside her bed.
 Your initial assessment reveals:

 SKIN: ashen, diaphoretic, warm